 DON’T Hesitate to Contact a Professional

 Many people think that they can deal with the little intruders themselves.
 The problem is that many don’t know what exactly to look for and how to ensure that the pests are completely gone and stay gone.
 If you have the suspicion that your lawn has a pest infestation, don’t hesitate to contact a professional.
 They’ll be able to confirm what kind of infestation you have and offer services to help eradicate them.

 Whether you’re a lawn care expert or a first-time landowner.
 In order to achieve that lush, barefoot-friendly lawn you’re looking for, you’ll need to keep up consistent lawn care habits.
 That means making sure to water and fertilize every week as recommended and to also appoint a designated friend or neighbor who can cover for you while you’re on vacation.
 Consistency is key.

 All of these responsibilities may feel like a lot.
 Remember that you don’t have to dedicate every waking hour to your lawn.
 We simply recommend that you consistently water, provide nutrients and check for pests.
 That’s it!
 Pretty simple right?

 We want taking care of your lawn to be enjoyable and stress-free.
-If it’s too overwhelming, our team is happy to help alleviate as much stress for you as we possibly can.
-We can take care of basic fertilization, pest control and a variety of other special lawn care services.
+If it’s too overwhelming, our team is always happy to help alleviate as much stress for you as we possibly can.
+We offer an easy 7-step lawn care program which covers basic fertilization, pest control and a variety of other special lawn care services.
 Don’t hesitate to reach out!